-At Heath Hayes we teach one hour of phonics every day to the children in the EYFS and KS1.
+At Heath Hayes Academy we teach 45 minutes of phonics every day to the children in the EYFS and KS1.
 The children are streamed depending on their levels.
 We have eight different groups, each with it's own trained adult.
-Each group consists of approximately eight to ten children, so lessons can be very intense and support given throughout.

 Read Write Inc.

 If you're the parent of a beginning reader, chances are you're hearing a lot about phonics.
 Here's what you need to know about how your child will learn phonics and how you can teach phonics at home:

 Phonics is knowing that sounds and letters have a relationship — it's that simple, and that complex.
 It is the link between what we say and what we can read and write.
 Phonics offers your beginning reader the strategies she needs to sound out words.
 For example, she learns that the letter D has the sound of "d" as in "doll."
 Then she learns how to blend letter sounds together to make words like dog.

 The ultimate goal of reading is good comprehension.
 But in order for your child to understand what he/she reads, he/she must be able to do it quickly and automatically, without stumbling over words.
 Phonics facilitates that process.

 How does your child's school teach phonics?

 Systematically and sequentially.
 Teachers give children plenty of practice before moving on.
 Your child will read short, easy books, containing the particular letter sounds or words she's working on.